reactioncommerce/reaction-docs/public-docs/how-to-manage-app-settings.md

 const { myPluginLicenseKey } = await context.queries.appSettings(context);
 ```

-*Anyone can view all settings by default.* If your setting value should be visible to only certain roles, add a resolver for the field, check the current user's roles in the resolver, and throw a `ReactionError` if they don't have proper permissions:
+*Anyone can view all settings by default.* If your setting value should be visible to only certain permissions, add a resolver for the field, check the current user's permissions in the resolver, and throw a `ReactionError` if they don't have proper permissions:

 ```js
 import ReactionError from "@reactioncommerce/reaction-error";